JayanthK007/atomic-evtx/README.md

 | Discovery | 180 |
 | Defense Evasion | 367 |

-The table has been organized in ascending order by count, matching the vertical layout of the original bar chart.
-Let me know if you'd like the data organized differently!

 ### Motivation
 While similar datasets exist, they are often limited by size, outdated attack simulations, or incomplete logging.
 The Atomic-EVTX dataset was designed to address these gaps, providing a more extensive, current, and structured dataset to support cybersecurity research and threat analysis.

 ### `attacks_by_category_unfiltered`
-This directory contains **raw, unfiltered EVTX log files** from a Windows 10 VM immediately after each attack simulation.
+This directory contains **raw, unfiltered EVTX log and JSON files** from a Windows 10 VM immediately after each attack simulation.
 The logs in this directory have not undergone any modifications or filtering.
 Each EVTX log file is accompanied by a JSON version of the data for versatility in data processing and analysis.
+This dataset is valuable for scenarios where custom manipulation, filtering, or transformation of logs is required.
+For instance, it can be used to convert logs from JSON format into CSV (for tabletop exercises or simulated investigations) or XML (as an alternative format for processing and analysis).

 ### `attacks_by_category_atomic_removed`
-This directory contains **filtered EVTX and JSON logs** where entries specifically related to the Atomic Red Team framework and pre-attack log-clearing events have been removed.
+This directory contains **raw EVTX and filtered JSON logs** where entries specifically related to the Atomic Red Team framework and pre-attack log-clearing events have been removed.
 Offensive security tool names remain intact in these logs.
+This dataset is useful for evaluating the ability to detect known malicious tools within logs and the environment, without the interference of Atomic Red Team framework artifacts that might otherwise compromise the integrity of detection or investigation results.

 Within the JSON logs, the following strings were replaced with a string `data`:
 - `atomic`